unjulee/sensor_dev/manuals/manual_1.md

 What is the fluidized bed solids concentration sensor purpose and did they suceed in making one?
 </div>

-<span style="color:red"> Wait, abstract says that the team also worked on a submersible solids detector before, and is now improving it.
-Should probably modify last sentence of previous paragraph and first sentence of this paragraph to reflect that. </span>

-This semester, the Sensor Development subteam is implementing two new designs for a submersible solids concentration, or turbidity sensor based on the two ideas provided to us by our advisor and by other recommendations from AguaClara members.
-The primary design features an endoscope and visual processing in a mobile application which will provide a more intuitive user interface.
-In the second design, a pre-developed analog turbidity sensor is interfaced with a microcontroller which is easier and cheaper to implement but has a difficult user-interface.
-The end goal of both designs is to provide the treatment plant users and members of other subteams with a more affordable, easily used and maintained, and instantaneous method of not only determining the height of the sludge blanket, but also measuring the turbidity of the sedimentation tank fluid at varying depths.
+This semester, the Sensor Development subteam is implementing two new designs for a submersible solids concentration, or turbidity sensor based on the two ideas recommended by our advisor and by other AguaClara members.
+The primary design features an endoscope and visual processing in a mobile application, providing an intuitive and appealing user interface.
+In the second design, a pre-developed analog turbidity sensor is interfaced with a microcontroller, a system that is easier and cheaper to implement but provides a difficult user interface.
+The end goal of both designs is to provide the treatment plant operators and members of other subteams with a more affordable, easily used and maintained, and instantaneous method of not only determining the height of the sludge blanket, but also measuring the turbidity of the sedimentation tank fluid at varying depths.

+<sup>1</sup> For further reference, see the [Fall 2016 report]( https://www.overleaf.com/read/jyzxckcyzrfz#/20452187/). </br>
+<sup>2</sup> For further reference, see the [Fall 2017 report](https://www.overleaf.com/10952600qfscwzjvygcj#/41225444/).

 <div class="alert alert-block alert-danger">
 Watch run-on sentences